Earth Notes: On Website Technicals (2020-03)Updated 2022-10-23.

 I have just tried the current Firefox Beta (75.0b2) and it is clearly responding to loading=lazy.
 Firefox is much more aggressively lazy, and therefore likely more bandwidth efficient, than Chrome.
 Firefox 75 beta is apparently not loading lazy images until they just enter the viewport (vs thousands of pixels below it à la Chrome 80).
 That seems acceptable, though appears to create some jank of its own.

 2020-03-08: Performance Micro-optimisations

-I've made a couple of very small optimisations which will likely only affect a few edge cases, especially on slower/mobile browsers, but at least shouldn't make anything worse!
+I have made a couple of very small optimisations which will likely only affect a few edge cases, especially on slower/mobile browsers, but at least should not make anything worse!